ec-europa/europa-component-library/docs/Migrating-v4.md

 - Button is now using variant `ghost`, instead of `secondary`

+### File

+- File title can now be also a link, the intended usage of this is limited to the case when the href is set to a webpage, please avoid duplicating this link and the one in the download button, they should be used alternatively.

 ### Form group

 - Icon for invalid form input has been reduced on EC (`s` instead of `m`)